krd81/T2_A2-API_Server/README.md

 SQL Alchemy is an Object Relational Mapper (ORM).
 It is used to allow access to and manipulation of the database without the need to enter SQL commands.
 It achieves this by converting the database objects (e.g. tables, rows, entity characteristics) to Python objects meaning the database is converted to an object-oriented paradigm which enables database queries to be executed within Python.

 ### PSYCOPG2
-Psycopg2 is a database adapter that facilitates the connection between Python and the PostgreSQL database.
+Psycopg2 is a database adapter that allows the ORM (SQL Alchemy) to connect to a PostgreSQL database.
 It is called as part of the initial database set up and contains a URL with important security information, such as the database "user" it will assume when accessing the database as well as the name of the Postgres database to which it needs to connect.

 ### MARSHMALLOW
 Marshmallow is a Python library able to convert database object types into Python object types.
 It has powerful features allowing serialisation from JSON to Python and vice versa, making manipulating and extracting data from the database a much less labour intensive process.
 It comes with features that allow data validation, enforcing of mandatory fields and the nesting of data from join tables.
 It has its own error handling via its exception classes - this is particularly useful when targetting and handling Marshmallow specific errors.